 Working Group: Energy

-The Working Group Energy is one of the biggest and most active Working Groups with around 40 companies and institutions from 20 countries attending.
+The IBC Energy Committee is one of the biggest and most active IBC Working Groups with around 40 companies and institutions from 20 countries attending.
+The Group strives to identify, analyse and follow the latest trends in the natural gas business.

-Frequently guest speakers are invited to the meetings to report on recent developments in the energy markets.
-Examples being, Gazprom export reporting on the market prospective of Russian gas to China, and E.ON Global Commodities, Gaz de France and Accenture reporting on developments on the LNG-Market, or Marine Service reporting on the latest development in LNG-shipping.
-Also it has become common practice that member companies report on joint projects they are developing, e.g. E.ON Global Commodities, Wintershall and PJSC Gazprom on the joint project Nord Stream in the Baltic Sea.
+Frequently, guest speakers are invited to the meetings to report on recent developments in the energy markets.
+Examples being, Gazprom elaborating on the market prospective of Russian gas to China, Uniper Global Commodities and Siemens reporting on developments in gas to power, or DNVGL updating on the latest progress in LNG-shipping and the continuous technological progress in this area.

-At the end of each meeting the respective Sub-Group Coordinator summarizes the results of the meeting and if appropriate, formulates messages which can be conveyed to the Presiding Committee of the IBC as basis for formal statements of the IBC.
-Both the Summaries and/or Messages to the Presiding Committee and the Presentations of the Working Group’s Meetings are published on this Website and can be found under the section “Publications”.
+At the end of each meeting the Group Coordinator summarizes the results of the meeting and if appropriate, formulates messages which can be conveyed to the Presiding Committee of the IBC as basis for formal statements.
+Both the summaries and/or messages to the Presiding Committee and the presentations of the Energy Committee meetings are published on this website and can be found under the section “Publications”.

-You are cordially invited to join the Working Group Energy and to play a part in our circle.
+You are cordially invited to join the IBC Energy Committee and to play an active part!

 Please contact for any further information: